Brewers vs Mets Odds, Spread, and Total

 Brewers vs Mets Betting Trends

-- The Mets are 3-13 straight up in their last 16 games.
+- The total has gone over in five of the Mets' last six games.

-- The Brewers are 8-2 against the spread in their past 10 games.
+- The Brewers have won all of their last five road matchups against the Mets.

-- The Mets are 4-6 against the spread in their last 10 games..
+- The Mets are 3-13 straight up in their past 16 games.

-- The Brewers are 4-0 in the last four times they played as the underdog .
+- The Brewers are 8-2 against the spread in their last 10 games.

-- The Mets are 3-3 in their last six times playing as favorites.
+- The Mets are 4-6 against the spread in their past 10 games.

 Brewers vs Mets Injury Reports